Nuclear gene: Significance

 Many nuclear-derived transcription factors have played a role in respiratory chain expression.
 These factors may have also contributed to the regulation of mitochondrial functions.
 Nuclear respiratory factor (NRF-1) fuses to respiratory encoding genes proteins, to the rate-limiting enzyme in biosynthesis, and to elements of replication and transcription of mitochondrial DNA, or mtDNA.
 The second nuclear respiratory factor (NRF-2) is necessary for the production of cytochrome c oxidase subunit IV (COXIV) and Vb (COXVb) to be maximized.

-The studying of gene sequences for the purpose of speciation and determining genetic similarity is just one of the many uses of modern day genetics, and the role that both types of genes have in that process are important.
+The studying of gene sequences for the purpose of speciation and determining genetic similarity is just one of the many uses of modern day genetics, and the role that both types of genes have in that process is important.
 Though both nuclear genes and those within endosymbiotic organelles provide the genetic makeup of an organism, there are distinct features that can be better observed when looking at one compared to the other.
 Mitochondrial DNA is useful in the study of speciation as it tends to be the first to evolve in the development of a new species, which is different from nuclear genes' chromosomes that can be examined and analyzed individually, each giving its own potential answer as to the speciation of a relatively recently evolved organism.

+Low-copy nuclear genes in plants are valuable for improving phylogenetic reconstructions, especially when universal markers like Chloroplast DNA, or cpDNA and Nuclear ribosomal DNA, or nrDNA fall short.
+Challenges in using these genes include limited universal markers and the complexity of gene families.
+Nonetheless, they are essential for resolving close species relationships and understanding plant phylogenetic studies.
+While using low-copy nuclear genes requires additional lab work, advances in sequencing and cloning techniques have made it more accessible.
+Fast-evolving introns in these genes can offer crucial phylogenetic insights near species boundaries.
+This approach, along with the analysis of developmentally important genes, enhances the study of plant diversity and evolution.

 As nuclear genes are the genetic basis of all eukaryotic organisms, anything that can affect their expression therefore directly affects characteristics about that organism on a cellular level.
 The interactions between the genes of endosymbiotic organelles like mitochondria and chloroplasts are just a few of the many factors that can act on the nuclear genome.